-NYCSHE is the New York Coalition for Sustainability in Higher Education
+NYCSHE is an affiliate of the Association for the Advancement of Sustainability in Higher Education.
+(AASHE).

 The NY Coalition for Sustainability in Higher Education unites representatives of higher education and supporting organizations with a common interest to promote and support environmental, fiscal, and social responsibility.

 - To bring together members from higher education who share interest, knowledge, and expertise and those that are in strategic positions that impact our sustainability policies, practices, and physical development.